amir-1992/AE-ORB-SLAM/README.md

 https://www.mathworks.com/help/vision/ug/monocular-visual-simultaneous-localization-and-mapping.html

-the bagOfFeatures method should be adjusted to accept a proper helperExtractorFunction to accept only ORB features.
+The bagOfFeatures method should be adjusted to accept a proper helperExtractorFunction to accept only ORB features.

-'''markdown
+This Reaserch is based on the following paper, if you find it usefull please cite it in the following form.

 @misc{Self-supervised vector-quantization invisual slam,
       title={Self-supervised Vector-Quantization in Visual SLAM using Deep Convolutional Autoencoders}, author={Amir Zarringhalam and Saeed Shiry Ghidary and Ali Mohades Khorasani},